When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-To keep the story short, Vice Lombardi was the coach of the Green Bay Packers when they took the very first Super Bowl win in 1967, and again in 1968.
+To keep the story short, Vince Lombardi was the coach of the Green Bay Packers when they took the very first Super Bowl win in 1967, and again in 1968.
 Later became an American sporting icon and lent his name to the prized Vince Lombardi trophy, which is awarded yearly to the winning team of the Super Bowl.

 Yes, American Footballs’ most famous couch was nearly a priest.
 Vince’s parents emigrated from Italy and the family was deeply catholic with church attendance is mandatory in the Lombardi household.
 After eight grade the fifteen-year-old Vince moved onto a Catholic Preparatory Seminary where he played basketball but reportedly didn’t play very well due to his poor physic and eyesight.